PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 sam.address                            | The address to listen on (SAM bridge) sam.port                               | Port of SAM bridge.
 Usually 7656.
-SAM is off if not specified sam.enabled                            | If SAM is enabled. true by default
+SAM is off if not specified sam.enabled                            | If SAM is enabled. true by default sam.singlethread                       | If false every SAM session runs in own thread. true by default

 ### BOB interface